arifrazakh/Coop-MAPPO-IoV/README.md

 F_i(t) = phi_i(t) * F_i^max
 ```

-This low-dimensional BS-level interface preserves tractability while still exposing the main control knobs needed for clustered radio-compute orchestration.
+This low-dimensional BS-level interface preserves tractability while still exposing the key control knobs needed for clustered radio-compute orchestration.

 ---

 ### 2. Joint Radio-Compute and QoE Modeling

-The environment couples radio service, MEC queue evolution, and user QoE in a single control loop.
+The environment couples radio service, MEC queue evolution, and user QoE in one control loop.

 **Radio layer.** Each BS activates a subset of RBs and distributes power over active RBs under a total power budget.
 Inter-cell interference is modeled through reuse-based coupling across neighboring BSs.
-Achievable rate is derived from an SINR-based link model with protocol overhead and capped spectral efficiency.
+Achievable rate is derived from an SINR-driven link model with protocol overhead, SNR-gap modeling, and capped spectral efficiency.

-**Association.** Vehicles are dynamically associated to the BS that best balances link quality and current load.
-If a user cannot be served after association, it contributes to the blocking term.
+**Association.** Vehicles are associated to the BS that balances link quality and current load.
+Users that cannot be served after association contribute to the blocking term.

-**Compute layer.** The BS action determines the fraction of demand that is offloaded to the MEC server.
-Offloaded tasks are translated into workload arrivals, which update the MEC backlog according to
+**Compute layer.** The BS action determines how much demand is offloaded to the MEC server.
+Offloaded tasks become workload arrivals that update the MEC backlog:

 ```text
 q_i(t+1) = max{ q_i(t) - F_i(t) * Delta, 0 } + lambda_i(t)
 ```

-**End-to-end delay.** Total delay is the sum of radio-side delay and MEC delay:
+**End-to-end delay.** Total latency is the sum of radio-side delay and MEC delay:

 ```text
 T_u(t) = T_u^r(t) + T_u^m(t)
 ```

-**User QoE.** QoE jointly reflects throughput fulfillment and delay satisfaction, instead of optimizing one metric in isolation.
+**User QoE.** QoE jointly reflects throughput fulfillment and delay satisfaction instead of optimizing one metric in isolation.

-This joint formulation is the main reason the method can reduce queue buildup and tail-latency escalation while preserving throughput.
+This joint formulation is central to the framework because it reduces queue buildup and tail-latency escalation while preserving a strong throughput operating point.

 ---

-### 3. Cooperative MA-PPO Under CLDE
+### 3. Cooperative MA-PPO Under CTDE

 A single stochastic actor and a shared critic are used across all BSs.
-During execution, each BS performs a local forward pass only:
+During execution, each BS performs only a local forward pass:

 ```text
 a_i(t) ~ pi_theta(. | o_i(t))